 There are Three Ways to Legally Change a Will

 1: You can manually annotate your Will by writing on it.
 You would still need to at least initial the change, and also have two witnesses sign or initial next to that change.
-It is the least preferred approach to updating a Will because it is the most likely way to have a Will challenged.
+This is the least preferred approach to updating a Will because it is the most likely way to have a Will challenged.
 However, if the change is relatively benign, you could certainly consider this, E.g. for updating an address.

 2: You can prepare a codicil.
 This is a piece of paper that describes a change in the Will and is then attached to the Will.
 It would typically say something like “In the attached document, clause 2 “Executor”, change the name John Doe of Toronto, Ontario, to James Green of Edmonton Alberta”.
 Again, this document would need to be signed in the presence of two witnesses.
 Codicils were very useful back in the days of typewriters because it could save the work of re-typing the whole document.
 Today, they are seldom used.